BioSoc is the University of Warwick's Biology Society!

 Meet people: Starting uni can be overwhelming and your academic society can be tremendously helpful when it comes to finding your feet, particularly for Life Sciences students who will travel to the Gibbet Hill site daily.
 Unlike campus events, where you will meet people you may (oddly) never meet again, we can guaranteed you'll bump into members of this group daily on the walk over to Gibbet Hill, at lectures, in labs and in the Gibbet Hill cafe.

-Bag yourself a mentor: Open to all, you can choose to be allocated a mentor from the upper year of your degree stream, carefully selected by the BioSoc outreach team and the faculty, to provide a point of informal and ad hoc support on any issues, academic or pastoral.
+Match with a mentor: Open to all, you can choose to be allocated a mentor from the upper year of your degree stream, carefully selected by the BioSoc outreach team and the faculty, to provide a point of informal and ad hoc support on any issues, academic or pastoral.
 You'll be added to a chat along with 3 other first years to put you in touch with people from your course before you've even started.

 If you have any questions join the groups using the links or contact Freshers Officer Harry or Freshers Reps Tabby and Emilija, who will point you in all the right directions.
 They can be contacted on any of our socials so join the 2021/22 life sciences watsapp group, Facebook group or Discord server (details on our website)